Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Results

 \subsubsection{Normalized symmetric cumulants involving two or three flow harmonics}

 Figure~\ref{fig:nsc_plots} presents the normalized four-particle symmetric cumulants involving two harmonics, NSC($2,3$) (left) and NSC($2,4$) (right), as functions of centrality in \XeXe and \PbPb collisions.
 In order to suppress nonflow effects, these are calculated using two particles from each of two separated $\eta$ regions: $-2.4 < \eta < -1$ and $1 < \eta < 2.4$.
 The NSC($2,3$) values probe the interplay between elliptic and triangular fluctuations influenced by eccentricities and deformation, while NSC($2,4$) is sensitive to nonlinear mode couplings and higher-multipole nuclear deformations (e.g., $\beta_4$), providing complementary constraints on the initial geometry.
 The results show that $v_{2}^{2}$ and $v_{3}^{2}$ are anticorrelated across all centralities, reflecting the anticorrelation between initial eccentricities $\varepsilon_{2}$ and $\varepsilon_{3}$, whereas $v_{2}^{2}$ and $v_{4}^{2}$ are positively correlated due to nonlinear mode coupling, where $v_{4}$ receives contributions proportional to $\varepsilon_{2}^{2}$~\cite{ALICE:2021adw}.
-The lower plots display the \XeXe/\PbPb ratios of NSC($2,3$) and NSC($2,4$), highlighting the differences between the initial states of the two systems.
+The lower panels display the \XeXe/\PbPb ratios of NSC($2,3$) and NSC($2,4$), highlighting the differences between the initial states of the two systems.

 The \textsc{IP-Glasma}+\MUSIC+\textsc{UrQMD} hydrodynamic model captures the trends of both NSC($2,3$) and NSC($2,4$), albeit with a slight underestimation of the deviation from zero in some cases.
 Initial-state \textsc{TRENTo-IC} and \textsc{IP-Glasma}-IC models reproduce NSC($2,3$) except in peripheral collisions, where the linear relations $v_{2} \propto \varepsilon_{2}$ and $v_{3} \propto \varepsilon_{3}$ slightly break down~\cite{Noronha-Hostler:2015dbi}.
-For NSC(2,4), initial-state models increasingly underestimate the data from central to peripheral collisions, underscoring that $v_{4}$ depends not only on $\varepsilon_{4}$ but also on nonlinear contributions from $\varepsilon_{2}^{2}$.
+For NSC(2,4), initial-state models increasingly underestimate the data from central to peripheral collisions, highlighting that these models lack the dynamical nonlinear mode-coupling generated during hydrodynamic expansion, through which $v_{4}$ receives a significant contribution proportional to $\varepsilon_{2}^{2}$.